bestknighter/Smart-Player/README.md

  - Tag-based play queue;
  - Use of binary logic in "advanced filter options";
  - Choose songs based on energy, danceability, etc;
+ - Script/batch song editing ("apply X, Y and Z tags to the songs that match W search");